siddhant-08/UW-Machine-Learning/README.md

 # UW-Machine-Learning
-My Jupyter Notebooks of the UW ML course on Coursera
+My Jupyter Notebooks of the UW ML specialisation on Coursera

+The page is here -> https://www.coursera.org/specializations/machine-learning